smithWEBtek/archived--music-studio1/README.md

 end
 ```

-Play around with these if you need to troubleshoot CORS errors, where the Rails API thinks you are an enemy combatant.
+Play around with these if you need to troubleshoot CORS errors, when the Rails API thinks you are an enemy.

 There are 2 'procfile's at the root of the Rails app, where you can control how the app starts on Heroku, or how it starts locally, for development.